 Glencoe manages to avoid the cliched tourist trappings of tartan shortbread tins and postcards of terriers and highland coos, remaining wild and generally unpopulated.

 The lay-bys are a constant buzz of cars, coaches and campervans stopping and swapping places like a super speed change of the guard, the occupants jump out to snap the magnificent hills, perhaps a selfie too, before re-embarking and heading on.
-But as generations of walkers, photographers, skiers and climbers with testify, there’s more to Glencoe than lay-bys.
+But as generations of walkers, photographers, skiers and climbers will testify, there’s more to Glencoe than lay-bys.

 GLENCOE FACTS & FIGURES